Plant life is bouncing back at Flinders Chase on Kangaroo Island. Learn more about the park’s regeneration.

 Did you know?

-The iconic sites of Remarkable Rocks, Cape du Couedic Lighthouse and accommodation, Admirals Arch and Cape Borda Lightstation and heritage keeper’s cottages all survived the bushfires.
-National Parks and Wildlife Service South Australia are looking after these sites while the park is recovering.
+The iconic sites of Remarkable Rocks, Cape du Couedic Lighthouse and accommodation, Admirals Arch and Cape Borda Lightstation and heritage keeper’s cottages all survived the bushfires and many bushfire affected sites have reopened to visitors.
+Find out what's open now in Kangaroo Island's iconic national parks destinations.

 Want to learn more about South Australia’s bushfire recovery?
 Find out how the glossy-black cockatoos are going on KI or how the Adelaide Hills parks are bouncing back after the bushfires.